r-koch/ddal-docs/DDAL_Admin_Answers.md

 https://discord.com/channels/516367331358801950/1050208806006702081/1050208806006702081

-Free epics available for non-charity event organizers who request May through July (see Organizer's Guide for criteria)
+Free epics available for non-charity event organizers who put in requests, now until the next update, tentatively planned for January 1st, 2024 (see Organizer’s Guide for criteria):

-- DDEP 05-01 Iron Baron (T1 & T2)
+- DDEP-02 Mulmaster Undone (T1 & T2)
-- DDEP07-01 Peril at the Port (T1 & T2)
+- DDEP08-03 Last Orders at the Yawning Portal (T1 - T4)
-- DDEP06-02 Return to White Plume Mountain (T2 & T3)
+- DDEP09-01 Infernal Pursuits (T1 & T2)

 ### How can I get epics for my event if I'm too **late to submit for support**?